2nd Chemical Battalion (United States): Between the Wars

 On 24 February 1920 the 1st Gas Regiment was reconstituted at Edgewood Arsenal, Maryland which remained its home station until 1953.

 Duties at Edgewood were mostly routine for more than a decade.
 The men maintained the grounds, polished their equipment, and drilled.
 They conducted demonstrations with Stokes mortars and Livens projectors and taught the Chemical Warfare Course for all Army officers.
 Being trained with tear gas, their responsibilities included crowd control and periodic field exercises were conducted to practice this mission as well as combat operations.

 On 5 February 1929 the 1st Gas Regiment was redesignated the 1st Chemical Regiment.
 The men in ranks hardly noticed, as the idyllic environment at Edgewood continued unchanged.
 The daily schedule of events was standard, with weekends free after Saturday morning inspections.

 Change was more noticeable after 15 April 1935 when the 1st Chemical Regiment was disbanded.
 The next day the 2nd Separate Chemical Battalion was activated, receiving all personnel and equipment from the disbanded regiment.
 With supplies and equipment in short supply, soldiers began to refer to the new unit as the “2nd Desperate Chemical Battalion.”
 The battalion began training with the new 4.2-inch chemical mortar, developed from the 4-inch Stokes mortar.
 The new weapon had a rifled barrel that give it unprecedented accuracy, and a firm base structure that allowed firing up to 20 rounds per minute.
-With a 25-pound shell a company of mortars had the firepower (although not the range) of a full battalion of 105mm howitzers.
+With a 25-pound shell a company of mortars had the firepower (although not the range) of a full battalion of 105 mm howitzers.